andrew867/LuxPower-Advanced/README.md

 # IMPORTANT PLEASE READ!

+Please do not update to 2022.08 Luxpython does not work !!!!

 IF YOU USE THE OLD CONFIGURATION.YAML BE WARNED!
 This is a MAJOR CHANGE and you need to delete all of the old sensors / customisation / configuration.yaml and start again.
 Yes, it's a pain but this is SO much better!